Precise expressions for random projections: Low-rank approximation and randomized Newton: Precise analysis of the residual projection

-For convenience, we state the main result in a slightly different form than Theorem \ref{t:main}.
+For the sake of generality, we state the main result in a slightly different form than Theorem~\ref{t:main}, which is potentially of independent interest to random matrix theory and high-dimensional statistics.
 Namely, we replace the $m\times n$ matrix $\A$ with a positive semi-definite $n\times n$ matrix $\Sigmab^{\frac12}$.
-Furthermore, instead of a sketch $\S$ with i.i.d.~sub-gaussian entries, we use a random matrix $\Z$ with i.i.d.~sub-gaussian \emph{rows}, which is a strictly weaker condition because it allows for the entries of each row to be correlated.
-Since the rows of $\Z$ are also assumed to have mean zero and identity covariance, each row of $\Z\Sigmab^{\frac12}$ has covariance $\Sigmab$.
-In Section \ref{s:reduction} we show how to convert this statement back to the form of Theorem~\ref{t:main}.
+Furthermore, instead of a sketch $\S$ with i.i.d.~sub-gaussian entries, we use a random matrix $\Z$ with i.i.d.~isotropic rows, so that the random matrix $\X=\Z\Sigmab^{\frac12}$ (which replaced the sketch $\S\A$) represents random row samples from an $n$-variate distribution with covariance $\Sigmab$.
+We do not require the rows of $\Z$ to have independent entries, but rather, that they satisfy a sub-gaussian concentration property known as the Hanson-Wright inequality. \begin{definition} A random $n$-dimensional vector $\x$ satisfies the Hanson-Wright inequality with constant $K$ if: \end{definition} Any isotropic random vector with independent mean zero $K$-sub-gaussian entries satisfies the Hanson-Wright inequality with constant $O(K)$ \cite{rudelson2013hanson}, but the inequality can also be satisfied by vectors with dependent entries, which is why it is a strictly weaker condition.
+In Section \ref{s:reduction} we show how to convert this more general setup from $\Z$ and $\Sigmab^{\frac12}$ back to the statement with $\S$ and $\A$ given in Theorem~\ref{t:main}.